 Safety Cabinet Standards and Construction

-Occupational Safety and Health Association (OSHA) federal law and National Fire Protection Association (NFPA) standards govern the construction and safety features of safety cabinets.
+OSHA federal law and NFPA standards govern the construction and safety features of safety cabinets.
 Designed to keep the inside temperature comparatively low, Justrite safety cabinets feature 18-gauge (1-mm) double-walled welded steel construction that provides 1-1/2 inch of insulating air space.
 This protects flammable chemicals inside the cabinet, from a fire outside.

-All Justrite steel safety cabinets comply with OSHA and NFPA codes, and most are independently fire tested and approved by FM Global for safety performance and compliance to code.
+All Justrite steel safety cabinets comply with OSHA and NFPA codes, and most are independently fire tested and approved by FM Global or other third-party certification agencies for safety performance and compliance to code.

 Self-Closing Doors, Requirements by Law

-Several states follow the International Fire Code (IFC) as a standard, and thus mandate that flammable liquid safety cabinets be well fitted and have self-closing doors.
+Many states follow the International Fire Code (IFC) as a standard, and thus mandate that flammable liquid safety cabinets be well fitted and have self-closing doors.
 Additionally, some counties and local municipalities in other states adopt IFC standards.
 Always check the requirements of local authorities having jurisdiction before purchasing a safety cabinet, as local codes may prevail.
+(Helpful tip: view the International Code Council Code Adoption Map, page 4, for an up-to-date overview of which states IFC is administered at the state and/or local level.)

 Keep in mind that regulators change local standards over time.
 Since safety cabinets are long-term investments, consider buying a cabinet with self-closing doors now, to ensure compliance with future legislation.